Erdos-Projects/spring-2026-pesticide-exposure/README.md

 3. Salameh P, Waked M, Baldi I, Brochard P, Saleh BA.
 Respiratory diseases and pesticide exposure: a case-control study in Lebanon.
 J Epidemiol Community Health.
 2006 Mar;60(3):256-61. doi: 10.1136/jech.2005.039677.
 PMID: 16476757; PMCID: PMC2465555.

 And many others.
-We will however attempt to validate our predictive model by performing hypothesis testing on the coefficients and determining their statistical significance.
+We attempted to validate our predictive model by performing hypothesis testing to determining the statistical significance of including pesticides.

 ---